runtimeverification/mir-semantics/kmir/k-src/mir-configuration.md

   imports MIR-BASIC-BLOCKS
 ```

-Runtime representation of Mir's *function-like* entities.
+Runtime representation of MIR's *function-like* entities.
 A *function-like* is one of the following:
 * a normal function declaration, i.e. the `Function` syntax sort;
 * a data declaration, i.e. the `FunctionForData` syntax sort;
 * a promoted declaration, i.e. the `FunctionForPromoted` syntax sort.